21 people found this helpful

 9. Sweep the floor

-Finally, it’s time to clean the floor.
-Sweep or vacuum up all of the debris that has been collected during the kitchen-cleaning process and then use an appropriate floor cleaner to finish the job.
+Finally, it’s time for the big sweep.
+Sweep or vacuum up all the debris that has been collected during the kitchen-cleaning process and then use an appropriate floor cleaner to finish the job.

 Kitchen cleaning: how often?

 The above plan details a full clean – but if you do each bit at different times, you’ll always have a clean kitchen.
 Why not try:

 - Daily.
 Wiping counter tops, scrubbing the sink and sweeping the floor

 - Weekly.
 Clearing out the fridge, (snacking will probably help that effort out a bit), cleaning the floor, polishing the sink and scrubbing the hob

 - Monthly.
 Oven cleaning, wiping cabinets and complete cleaning of the fridge